Testing Monotonicity in a Finite Population: Bayesian updating

 We note that the conclusion in part 1 that \emph{some} Bayesian updates is rather weak.
 In fact, even in the superpopulation setting, there is \emph{some} Bayesian who updates: consider, for example, the Bayesian who believes that there are defiers if and only if the average treatment effect is larger than 0.5; this Bayesian updates about the validity of monotonicity based on the information in the data about the average treatment effect.
 However, the updating in the design-based setting is slightly less trivial: a Bayesian in fact updates about the relative probability of two type vectors $\theta_0, \theta_1$ that imply the same marginal distributions of $y(0)$ and $y(1)$ in the finite population, whereas this is not true in the superpopulation setting.

-Part 2 of \Cref{prop:bayescombined} implies that some Bayesians do not find the data informative about whether monotonicity holds at all.
-Hence, the data will not be persuasive to \emph{all} audience members.
+Part 2 of \Cref{prop:bayescombined} implies that some Bayesians do not find the data at all informative about whether monotonicity holds.
+Hence, the data will not be persuasive to every audience member.
 This also suggests that Bayesian inference in this setting, as considered in \citet{ding_model-free_2019} and \citet{christy_counting_2025}, for example, will necessarily be sensitive to the choice of prior: for the class of priors in the second part of \Cref{prop:bayescombined}, posterior statements about monotonicity simply match the priors.